 i The broad legal framework

 Mergers and acquisitions in Bangladesh are governed by a combination of commercial laws and industry-specific laws.
 The key set of statutes that govern M&A transactions in Bangladesh include the Contract Act 1872, the Companies Act 1994 and the Competition Act 2012.
-Additionally, public limited companies including listed companies are required to ensure compliance with the Bangladesh Securities and Exchange Commission Acts 1993, Securities and Exchange Ordinance 1969 and the Bangladesh Securities and Exchange Commission (Substantial Acquisition of Shares and Takeovers) Rules 2018, alongside other security laws and by-laws promulgated by the regulators from time to time.
-Deals involving foreign investments and foreign currencies should also comply with the Foreign Exchange Regulations Act 1947, the Guidelines for Foreign Exchange Transactions and other regulations, circulars and guidelines of Bangladesh Bank, which is the central regulatory bank of Bangladesh.
+Additionally, public limited companies including listed companies are required to ensure compliance with the Bangladesh Securities and Exchange Commission Acts 1993, Securities and Exchange Ordinance 1969, the Bangladesh Securities and Exchange Commission (Substantial Acquisition of Shares and Takeovers) Rules 2018 alongside other security laws and by-laws promulgated by the regulators from time to time.
+Deals involving foreign investments and foreign currencies should also comply with the Foreign Exchange Regulations Act 1947, the Guidelines for Foreign Exchange Transactions (GFET) and other regulations, circulars and guidelines of Bangladesh Bank, which is the central regulatory bank of Bangladesh.

-The law of contract
+ii The law of contract

-If one or more parties involved in an M&A transaction, including asset acquisitions, share acquisitions, amalgamation, etc., is listed on a stock exchange or is otherwise a public limited company, the transaction will also come under the purview of the applicable security laws of Bangladesh.
+If one or more parties involved in an M&A transaction, including asset acquisitions, share acquisitions, amalgamation etc., is listed with a stock exchange or is otherwise a public limited company, the transaction will also come under the purview of the applicable security laws of Bangladesh.
 This includes the Bangladesh Security and Exchange Ordinance 1969, and the various by-laws enacted from time to time thereunder by the Bangladesh Security Exchange Commission (BSEC).

-ii Foreign exchange and the central bank regulatory regime
+v Foreign exchange and the central bank regulatory regime

-The Foreign Exchange Regulation Act 1947 requires foreign investors to obtain prior permission before taking over a Bangladeshi company owned by Bangladeshi residents.11 The Bangladesh Bank, the country's central bank, and its Banking Regulations and Policy Department play a pivotal role in regulating financial transactions associated with M&As, including the granting of general or specific exemptions.
+The Foreign Exchange Regulation Act 1947 requires foreign investors to obtain prior permission before taking over a Bangladeshi company owned by Bangladeshi residents.11 The Bangladesh Bank, being the country's central bank, and its Banking Regulations and Policy Department (BRPD) play a pivotal role in regulating financial transactions associated with M&As, including granting of general or specific exemptions.

 Developments in corporate and takeover law and their impact